Results on the algebraic matroid of the determinantal variety: Proofs

 \subsection{Proof of Proposition \ref{prp:conj}}

 The \emph{if} part follows from Theorem \ref{thm:main} and Proposition \ref{prp:necessary} so that only the \emph{only if} part needs proving.
-We assume without loss of generality that $m \le n$.
-Recall also the standing hypothesis that $\# \omega_j \ge r+1$ for every $j \in [n]$.
+By a similar argument as in the second paragraph of the proof of Theorem \ref{thm:main}, the relaxed $(r,r,m)$-SLMF condition implies $\#\omega_j \ge r$ for every $j \in [n]$.
+Since the $(\nu,r,m)$-SLMF condition is insensitive to the presence of $\omega_j$'s with cardinality $r$, we will assume that $\# \omega_j \ge r+1$ for every $j \in [n]$; after this reduction it may no longer be true that $m \le n$.

 \emph{i) $\underline{r=1}$.} For $r=1$ the statement is trivially true.

 \emph{ii) $\underline{r=m-1}$.} By hypothesis, $\omega_j = [m], \, \forall j \in [n]$.
 Thus $\#\Omega = mn$.
 On the other hand, $\#\Omega = \dim \M(m-1, m \times n) = (m-1)(n+1)$.
 Thus $mn = (m-1)(n+1)$, which gives $n = m-1=r$.
 Taking $\J_\ell = \{\ell\}$ for every $\ell \in [n]=[m-1]$ gives the required partition.